Clean Air Zone

-People attending Birmingham Children’s Hospital and other NHS services within the zone have been granted an exemption from the charge for the first 12 months from 1 June 2021.
+People attending Birmingham Children’s Hospital and other NHS services within the zone have been granted an exemption from the charge until 1 June 2023.

-This means if your vehicle is non-compliant and you are visiting Birmingham Children’s Hospital for an appointment or to visit or to drop off a patient, you will not be charged to drive in the Clean Air Zone for the first year.
+This means if your vehicle is non-compliant and you are visiting Birmingham Children’s Hospital for an appointment or to visit or to drop off a patient, you will not be charged to drive in the Clean Air Zone until after June 2023.

-To claim exemption you will need to obtain a voucher from the hospital during your visit and enter the code into the Brum Breathes website (www.brumbreathes.co.uk) to cancel the charge.
+To claim the exemption, you will need to obtain a voucher from the hospital during your visit and enter the code into the Brum Breathes website (www.brumbreathes.co.uk) to cancel the charge.
 Once the unique voucher code has been redeemed online, any potential charge you would have received will be redacted by Birmingham City Council.
-You must request this voucher in order to ensure the charge is not issued.

 How do I get a voucher?